 Even as the sports world slowly becomes more inclusive, critics still question whether trans women should be allowed to compete with cisgender women in the first place.
-Many sports fans and even athletes complain about unfair physical advantages or political correctness gone mad.
+Many sports fans and even athletes complain about unfair physical advantages or political correctness gone amok.
 For Joanna Harper, a medical physicist who advised the IOC on its trans policy, this shows a fundamental misunderstanding of the relationship between hormones and athletic performance.

-Natalie was 29 years old at this point and felt she didn't have that many years left of competitive play, anyway.
+Natalie was 29 years old at this point and figured she didn't have that many years left of competitive play, anyway.
 "I stopped playing at the end of the season before I transitioned [in 2013-14] in preparation.
 I didn't tell most of my teammates why, although of course they found out.
 So basically I took up running, and hoped that would be enough."

-Natalie lost two and a half seasons before she could return to football.
+Natalie lost two and a half seasons of play before she could return to association football.
 In November of 2014, nearly a full year after the Houlihan case made headlines, the FA released a new "Policy on Trans People in Football."
-In it, the association says it will approve adult athletes to play with their affirmed gender on a case-by-case basis, but the requirements themselves are written without specificity, only stating that trans women must undergo hormone therapy or a gonadectomy and demonstrate that their "blood testosterone [is] within natal female range for an appropriate length of time so as to minimise any potential advantage."
+In it, the association says it will approve adult athletes to play with their affirmed gender on a case-by-case basis, but the requirements themselves are written without specificity, only stating that trans women must undergo hormone therapy or a gonadectomy and demonstrate that their "blood testosterone [is] within natal female range for an appropriate length of time so as to minimize any potential advantage."

-By contrast, the IOC specifically requires a blood testosterone level (or T level) of less than 10 nanomoles per litre (nmol/L) for at least one year to compete in women's events.
+By contrast, the IOC specifically requires a blood testosterone level (or T level) of less than 10 nanomoles per liter (nmol/L) for at least one year to compete in women's events.
 Typically, the normal blood testosterone range for a natal (or cisgender) female is 0.52 to 2.43 nmol/L, whereas T levels in cisgender men typically range from 10.41 to 34.70 nmol/L. Hormone levels naturally vary from person to person, and some cis female athletes might have natural hormone levels above the typical range for cis women.

 Without a stated standard in the policy, Natalie had to inquire into the specific testosterone levels that the FA was looking for.
 "They want a blood-tested testosterone level of under 1.5nmol/L for at least a year before you can play," she says.
 "So the length of time is fairly standard, but the target level is very low [in comparison to other governing bodies like the IOC]."